 General Information: The Turkish Model 1918 was manufactured in Germany by the Eisenhüttenwerk Thale company.
-It resembles the German helmets of the First World War, but rather than a visor in front, the skirt section continues all the way around the helmet.
+It resembles the German helmets of the First World War, but rather than a visor in front the skirt section continues all the way around the helmet.
 The reasons for the alteration from the German type are unknown, but there has been speculation as to why.
 One early theory was that the absence of a visor enabled the Islamic soldiers, while praying, to touch their foreheads to the ground without removing the helmet.
 This theory is now out of favor.
 For one thing, it is not possible to touch forehead to ground while wearing the helmet (I tested this).
 A theory that seems plausible to me is that the Ottomans wanted a helmet that reflected their traditions and was distinctive.
 The design of the Turkish M18 may have been chosen because it resembled a popular sun helmet worn by officers and NCOs.

 Much of what we know about the Turkish M18 is thanks to Chris Flaherty who wrote an article on the subject based, in part, on material published by the Turkish Military Museum in Istanbul and French language sources that were not widely available to English speaking audiences.[1]
-According to Flaherty, all of the Turkish M18 helmets were made by the Eisenhütenwerk firm in town of Thale in central Germany and are marked “ET” along with the size stamp, which for these helmets was always 66.
-In addition, Flaherty asserts that all these helmets had the German Model 1918 liner with white liner pads and carbine clip chinstrap attachments.
+According to Flaherty, all of the Turkish M18 helmets were made by the Eisenhütenwerk Thale, AG in town of Thale in central Germany and are marked “ET” along with the size stamp, which for these helmets was always 66.
+In addition, all these helmets had the German Model 1918 liner with white liner pads and carbine clip chinstrap attachments.

-The Turkish M18 is sometimes referred to by collectors as the “full-visor” Turkish helmet to distinguish it from the so-called “visorless” “Turkish” helmet.
+The Turkish M18 is sometimes referred to by collectors as the “full-visor” Turkish helmet to distinguish it from the so called “visorless” “Turkish” helmet.
 Contrary to popular belief, Flaherty asserts that the “visorless” helmets were made for the Imperial German army, not the Ottoman Turkish army.
 I recall reading somewhere that these helmets were made for use in tanks.
 If I can find a reference for that, I’ll post it.
-There are well known period photographs of Freikorps troops with armored vehicles wearing these “visorless” helmets and this may be the source of the idea that these were made for use in tanks.
+There are well known period photographs of Freikorps troops with tanks wearing these “visorless” helmets and this may be the source of the idea that these were made for use in tanks.
 Eisenhüttenwerk Thale delivered 5,400 of M18 full visor helmets to the Ottoman Turkish army before the Turks declined further deliveries.
 The production number – 5,400 – has been transposed and erroneously referred to as the number of visorless helmets produced.
 The source of this error and other misconceptions may be Floyd Tubbs’ pioneering collector book, Stahlhelm.[2]
 In this volume he identifies the visorless helmet as the “Turkey steel helmet” and claims that 5,400 were delivered to the Turkey.
-Subsequent scholarship has shown this to be wrong on both counts.
+Subsequent scholarship has shown this to be wrong.

 Collector Notes: This is an extremely rare helmet.
 Even many advanced collectors have never seen one outside of photos.
 Most Turkish M18s are rusting on old battlefields somewhere.
 Rarity, as I have pointed out elsewhere, breeds fakery, and the Turkish M18 is no exception.
 Flaherty, in his helpful article, describes how to identify some of the convincing looking fakes.
 These are usually made from Czechoslovakian vz.20 helmets with new front pieces added in place of the visor and the edges expertly rolled.
 There are three errors that identify the repros: